-which drives the vibrational motion of $B$ and $C$ about their respective equilibrium positions $\vec{R}_{0}^{\,A}$ and $\vec{R}_{0}^{\,B}$.
-However, as we will see later, any mechanism that induces a dynamic sign change in $J$ ~\cite{Leon2019,Mousavi2021,Tran2024} will enable us to design the desired entanglement trajectories, for example those in Fig. \ref{fig:sche}(d).
-The alternating sign of the exchange can likewise be achieved by applying a harmonic potential to the environmental qudit $A$, rather than to $B$ or $C$ , as illustrated in Fig. \ref{fig:sche}(b).
+which drives the vibrational motion of $A$ and $B$ about their respective equilibrium positions, $\vec{R}_{0}^{\,A}$ and $\vec{R}_{0}^{\,B}$.
+However, any mechanism that induces a dynamic sign change in $J$~\cite {Leon2019,Mousavi2021,Tran2024} will enable the design of desired entanglement trajectories, such as those shown in Fig. \ref{fig:sche}(d).
+We note that an alternating exchange sign can equivalently be achieved by applying a harmonic potential to the environmental qudit $C$, rather than to $A$ or $B$.

-To clarify the operating regime considered here, we note two competing mechanisms, namely the Kondo effect, which screens a local moment into a many-body singlet~\cite{Yosida1966}, and the RKKY interaction, which produces an oscillatory ordering of local moments~\cite {Cho2006,Allerdt2017,Stocker2024,Kettemann2024}.
-In this paper, we consider the RKKY-dominated regime, identified on the Doniach phase diagram for sufficiently small $J_{sd}$ or, equivalently, a low density of states at the Fermi level $N(E_{F})$, such that $J\sim J_{sd}^{2}N(E_{F})$ exceeds the Kondo scale $k_{B}T_{K}$ with $T_{K}\sim \exp \!\left[ -N(E_{F})/J_{sd} \right] $~\cite{Doniach1977,Kroha2017}.
+The operating regime considered here is governed by the competition between two mechanisms: the Kondo effect, which screens a local moment into a many-body singlet~\cite{Yosida1966}, and the RKKY interaction, which produces an oscillatory ordering of local moments~\cite {Cho2006,Allerdt2017,Stocker2024,Kettemann2024}.
+In this paper, we concentrate on the RKKY-dominated regime, characterized on the Doniach phase diagram by a sufficiently small exchange coupling $J_{sd}$---or, equivalently, a low density of states at the Fermi level, $N(E_{F})$.
+This condition ensures that the RKKY interaction scale, $J\sim J_{sd}^{2}N(E_{F})$ , exceeds the Kondo energy scale $k_{B}T_{K}$, where $T_{K}\sim \exp \!\left[ -1/\left( N(E_{F})J_{sd}\right) \right] $~\cite{Doniach1977,Kroha2017}.